- Cambridge, USA

 - May 3–8: Jeffrey Schnapp, Dietmar Offenhuber, Todd Linkner, and Kevin Brewster, A Flitting Atlas of the Human Gaze

-- May 10–15: Dario Rodighiero, Doug Duhaime, Christopher Pietsch, Jeffrey Schnapp, Surprise Machines
+- May 10–15: Dario Rodighiero, Doug Duhaime, Christopher Pietsch, and Jeffrey Schnapp, Surprise Machines

-- April 5–May 15, every Friday 12-2 pm at the Lightbox Gallery: Choreographic Interface Demos, Lins Derry, Jordan Kruguer, and Maximilian Mueller
+- April 5–May 15, every Friday 12-2 pm at the Lightbox Gallery: Choreographic Interface Demos, Lins Derry, Jordan Kruguer, Maximilian Mueller, and Pablo Castillo

-- April 6, noon EST on Zoom: Choreographic Panel, Lins Derry, Hiroshi Ishii, and Sydney Skybetter
+- April 6: Choreographic Panel, Lins Derry, Hiroshi Ishii, Ozgun Kilic Afsar, and Sydney Skybetter

-- May 11, noon EST on Zoom: Panorama Panel, Sinan Goknur, Keith Hartwig, Dario Rodighiero, and Jeffrey Schnapp
+- May 11: Panorama Panel, Sinan Goknur, Keith Hartwig, Dan Newman, Dario Rodighiero, and Jeffrey Schnapp

 Long before computers came to pervade every aspect of modern life, museums were collecting, organizing, and storing data.
 The art museum is a kind of vast machine for making all kinds of objects interoperable, from bronze-age figurines to Renaissance paintings to contemporary performance-art works.
 Like our digital machines, museums engender wonderful experiences—and they’re also engines of bias, power, and invisibility.

 The term “machine learning” represents a family of systems that use algorithms to find patterns in data inferentially, without explicit instructions.
 Artists and media makers are experimenting with machine-learning tools to create new kinds of artworks.
 But roles for machine learning in the art museum are still rare in practice.
-Presented in the Lightbox Gallery, metaLAB’s projects explore emerging possibilities for machine-learning systems while exploring vital issues at the intersection of technology and culture.
-Variously playful, analytic, and critical, metaLAB’s experiments use the museums’ own data to expressive ends.
-The names and dates of works and their makers; curatorial descriptions and histories of exhibitions; colors and dimensions; images of objects themselves—encountering such data as these, algorithms chart invisible relations, forge new connections, and breed monsters.
+Presented in the Lightbox Gallery, metaLAB’s projects explored emerging possibilities for machine-learning systems while exploring vital issues at the intersection of technology and culture.
+Variously playful, analytic, and critical, metaLAB’s experiments used the museums’ own data to expressive ends.

-Other projects in the series are analytic: through algorithms and visualization, Lins Derry’s Second Look reveals vital assumptions about gender and sentiment at play in art history; in Watching Machines Loving Grace, designer Kim Albrecht critically reflects upon commercial facial recognition systems; and in A Flitting Atlas of the Human Gaze, metaLAB founder Jeffrey Schnapp, working with Dietmar Offenhuber, Todd Linkner, and Kevin Brewster, uses machine vision to chart the ocular politics—who is looking at whom—across the museum’s coin, print, photo, and painting collections.
-And from within the museum, curatorial fellow Lauren Hanson and technologist Jeff Steward have developed an algorithmic exploration of the sketchbooks of interdisciplinary cross-media artist Otto Piene (1928–2014), which the museums received in an extraordinary gift in 2019.
+Other projects were analytic: through algorithms and visualization, Lins Derry’s Second Look: Gender and Sentiment on Show reveals vital assumptions about gender and sentiment at play in art history; in Watching Machines Loving Grace, designer Kim Albrecht critically reflects upon commercial facial recognition systems; and in A Flitting Atlas of the Human Gaze, metaLAB founder Jeffrey Schnapp, working with Dietmar Offenhuber, Todd Linkner, and Kevin Brewster, uses machine vision to chart the ocular politics—who is looking at whom—across the museums’ coin, print, photo, and painting collections; and from within the museum, curatorial fellow Lauren Hanson and technologist Jeff Steward algorithmically explore the sketchbooks of interdisciplinary cross-media artist Otto Piene (1928–2014) in Processing the Page: Computer Vision and Otto Piene’s Sketchbooks.

-Additionally, there are projects that take a critical perspective: riffing on the shopping systems found in streaming media and online markets in This Recommendation System is Broken, Giulia Taurino and Jonatan Reyes play with our museum-going expectations as consumers and viewers; in Ocean Amplification, Francisco Alarcón in collaboration with Stefan Helmreich and Boris Konik infuses sublime experience with questions about the environmental costs of computation; and Igún by Minne Atairu draws attention to the 17-year gap of artistic production in Benin brought about by the 1897 British invasion by generating conceptual sculptures of what ‘could’ have existed during this gap.
+Several projects took a critical perspective: riffing on the shopping systems found in streaming media and online markets, in This Recommendation System Is Broken, Giulia Taurino and Jonatan Reyes play with our museum-going expectations as consumers; in Ocean Amplification, Francisco Alarcón, Stefan Helmreich, and Boris Konik infuse sublime experience with questions about the environmental costs of AI computation; and in Igùn, Minne Atairu draws attention to the 17-year gap of artistic production in Benin brought about by the 1897 British invasion by generating conceptual sculptures of what ‘could’ have existed during this gap.

-Lastly, a few projects provide the unusual view of the entire Harvard Art Museums’ collections: Dario Rodighiero, Douglas Duhaime, and Christopher Pietsch set out to visualize and curate the entire universe of the museums’ collections in Surprise Machines and metaLAB’s reprisal of Object Map (2016-2022) showcases imagery and metadata for objects in the collection that are currently exhibited in the museum across a populous grid..
+A few projects provided a panoramic view of the entire museum: Dario Rodighiero, Douglas Duhaime, Christopher Pietsch, and Jeffrey Schnapp set out to visualize and curate the entire universe of the museums’ collections in Surprise Machines; and Sinan Goknur’s reprisal of metaLAB’s Object Map showcases imagery and metadata for objects currently exhibited in the museum across a populous grid.